 |EDC 454||Formal & Informal Testing&Eval||3|

 Total Credit Hours for the Major: 36

 Additional Electives will be required to meet minimum credit hours for graduation.
 Please refer to Dearborn Discovery Core requirements to ensure these are met.

 Total Hrs. for Degree: 120 total credit hours required for graduation.

-5. Advising Policy: The student is responsible for complying with requirements described in the Undergraduate Catalog as well as on the Four Phase Checklist.
-Students are expected to meet with their College of Education, Health, and Human Services advisor at least once a year and in the term prior to graduation.
+- Advising Policy: The student is responsible for complying with requirements described in the Undergraduate Catalog and is expected to meet with their College of Education, Health, and Human Services advisor at least once a year and in the term prior to graduation.

 - Courses taken on a PASS/FAIL basis will NOT be accepted toward program completion.